Grill Cook Resume Example

 You can also check out related cook resume examples and other popular kitchen job types.
 This helps you figure out what fits your career goals best.

 Here’s a real-world short order cook resume you can use for inspiration.
-I show exactly how to highlight hands-on kitchen skills, speed, and teamwork on paper.
+I show exactly how to highlight hands-on kitchen skills, speed, and teamwork on paper, and I always include a cover letter to help my application stand out.

 I focus on bullet points that prove I handle 100+ orders per shift, keep a clean station, and ace fast-paced environments.
 You want your achievements to be specific and quantifiable.